 Wedding Day Jewellery: What Should You Wear?

-But how do you choose what jewellery to wear on your wedding day?
-Clearly, you don’t want to be weighed down under a mismatched assortment of rings, earrings, bracelets and necklaces.
+While it might not seem as urgent as choosing your venue or sending out invitations, deciding what jewellery to wear on your wedding day plays a huge part in bringing your bridal look together.
+The right pieces can enhance your outfit, and clearly you don’t want to be weighed down under a mismatched assortment of rings, earrings, bracelets and necklaces.

 But it can be tricky when you have so many much-loved pieces in your jewellery box.